AutoH-cloud/ha_wtime/README.md

 ## **Wtime Custom Integration for Home Assistant**
 ### *Still in Beta - Use at your own discretion!*

 Welcome to the **Wtime** custom integration for Home Assistant!
-This integration provides various sensors related to time and dates, including support for daylight savings status, and more.
+This integration provides various sensors related to time and dates, including support for daylight savings status, seasons, and more.
 It is perfect for displaying various time-based information on your Home Assistant dashboard.

 ---